TIMEBANK HURUNUI LEARNING EXCHANGE

 School holiday events for sharing activities across the generations (workshop or short course format, some leading to a community event)

-Examples: “Tech Labs”, teaching IT skills Story-telling arts Converting trash into art “Tool time” - using tools around the house and yard
+Examples: “Tech Labs”, teaching IT skills Story-telling arts Music & drama Wearable art “Tool time” - using tools around the house and yard

 Examples: Interviewing and recording skills for a local oral-history project Painting a mural Kite-making workshop, culminating in a Kite Festival!